laderast/gradual_shiny/readme.md

 install.packages("fivethirtyeight", "shiny", "tidyverse")
 ```

-If you want to use `plotly` in app 04B, you'll also need to do this:
+If you want to use `plotly` in app 04B (which is optional), you'll also need to do this:

 ```
 install.packages(c("devtools", "plotly"))